 The value of spending quality physical time as a married couple in an LDR cannot be emphasized enough.

-If one or both of you regularly commute for work, then you need to find a way to make time for each other.
+If one or both of you regularly commute to work, you need to find a way to make time for each other.
 Get vacation days, postpone meetings and do whatever it takes to find that time.

-Another tip on how to make a long-distance marriage work is by using available tech.
+Another tip on making a long-distance marriage work is using available tech.
 These days, there is an app for everything.
 These range from messaging apps to applications that help you keep track of each other’s day.

-Here are some awesome ones worth checking out:
+Here are some awesome long distance relationship apps worth checking out:

 - The Ice Break